wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 Data preparation
 ----------------

 Our first step is to load our topic matrices that are outputs of LDA.
 There are two outputs to LDA: a word-topic matrix and a document-topic matrix.
-To simplify it, let's load a csv from previously saved

-Unlike standard LDA in which the abstracts were the documents, I ran an "author-centered" LDA in which all author's abstracts were combined and treated as one document per author.
-I ran this because our ultimate goal is to use topic modeling as an information retrieval process to determine researcher expertise by topic.
+For this tutorial, I uploaded previously saved LDA

 As an alternative to loading flat files, you can use the output of the `topicmodels` package `lda` function to create any word-topic and document-topic matrices.
 Take the output of your `lda` function and run the `posterior` function on the output.